 All units must pass a Housing Quality Standards inspection before the subsidy can start.
 An information sheet about our new inspection process and an inspection checklist is available for you to use to prepare your unit for inspection.
 Inspection Update: Effective Fall 2010, all 3-prong outlets will be tested to verify they are grounded.
 Electrical system upgrades (2-prong outlets converted to 3-prong outlets) in older homes that were wired for 2-prong outlets and converted to 3-prong outlets will need to be grounded or be protected by a Ground Fault Circuit Interrupter.
 For detailed information on inspection standards, review "A Good Place to Live" published by the U.S. Department of Housing and Urban Development.

 HCD strives to reduce housing discrimination in all areas of housing.
 As a landlord, it is important for you to know about this program.
 You may find more information about housing and discrimination by clicking on Fair Housing Program.

 HCD is committed to provide services to accommodate the needs of persons with disabilities, including information on the availability of accessible units.
-If landlords have accessible rental units, they should consider listing their units with the HCD, ForRent.com and the National Accessible Housing Clearing House.
-HCD is neither affiliated with, nor endorses the National Accessible Housing Clearing House or ForRent.com.
-These agencies may have a fee to list units.
+If landlords have accessible rental units, they should consider listing their units with the HCD and ForRent.com.
+HCD is neither affiliated with, nor endorses ForRent.com.
+Online agencies may have a fee to list units.

 In June 2009, a law was passed which gives tenants new rights when their rental unit is being foreclosed on.